tck9173/GA-project-2/README.md

 -Full CRUD for users

--User can control what crops they have - full CRUD (NOTE: Assign crop to user)
+-User can control what crops they have - full CRUD

--User can add new crop to site - full CRUD
+-User can create crops - full CRUD

 -Record crop quality

--Gifting ability to increase relation levels (NOTE: transfer crop from one user to another.
-Inventory table must be set up before.)
+-Gifting ability to increase relation levels

 Silver